alexispurslane/gemini-ocr/README.md

 # Gemini OCR

-Gemini 2.0 Flash [changes *everything*](https://www.sergey.fyi/articles/gemini-flash-2) when it comes to cheap, effective, robust OCR.

-I've tried every OCR solution on the planet in my archival and collection process, and nothing beats its abilities, not just in multimodal VLM extraction of text, but also in its cheap and fast ability to do large scale heuristic text edits.
+Large language models, and specifically Gemini 2.0 Flash changes *everything* when it comes to cheap, effective, robust OCR.
+I've tried every OCR solution on the planet in my archival and collection process, and nothing beats its abilities, not just in multimodal capabilities for extraction of text from images[^1][^2], but also in its cheap and fast ability to do large scale heuristic text edits to clean things up afterwards without hallucinating[^3].
 It's far from perfect, and whether it gets something right is generally stochastic to some degree of course, being a language model --- but whether a particular regex works on each instance of what I want it to apply to in a given document, or will miss some, or overmatch, or apply a bad transformation that removes crucial words from sentences, is, while technically deterministic, *also* essentially nondeterministic as part of the cybernetic system that is me and my computer as a whole, so I don't see it as a problem, and by and large Gemini is more accurate than most OCR methods.
 Additionally, technically more correct but more garbage-filled OCR is less useful to me than slightly less correct but cleaner OCR, for what I'm doing.

 This project uses UV, so it should be very easy to install and run, unlike most Python packages.
 I make no promises though.